-Nutritional yeast is a deactivated yeast, meaning that yeast cells are killed during processing and inactive in the final product.
+Nutritional yeast is a deactivated yeast, which means yeast cells are killed during processing and inactive in the final product.

-It’s described as having a nutty, cheesy, and savory flavor and is a common vegan cheese substitute.
+It’s described as having a nutty, cheesy, and savory flavor.
+It’s a common vegan cheese substitute.

 Nutritional yeast comes in the form of powder or flakes.
-It’s an excellent source of many vitamins and minerals and offers a number of potential health benefits.
+It’s an excellent source of many vitamins and minerals.
+It also offers a number of potential health benefits.

 While nutritional yeast is a valuable addition to many diets, there may be some side effects associated with using it as a dietary supplement.

-Here are 4 potential side effects and dangers of nutritional yeast.
+Here are 4 potential side effects of nutritional yeast.

 Though nutritional yeast is low in calories, it’s packed with fiber.

-In fact, just 2 tablespoons (21 grams) of nutritional yeast flakes provide about 5 grams of dietary fiber — about 20% of the recommended intake (
+In fact, just 2 tablespoons (21 grams) of nutritional yeast flakes may provide about 5 grams of dietary fiber.
+That’s about 20 percent of the recommended intake (

 A high-fiber diet can promote bowel regularity, but it’s important to increase your fiber consumption gradually (